 If we consider chemistry purely as a science, we shall find no study which presents more interesting subjects of research, and none which affords more striking proofs of the wisdom and beneficence of the Creator of the universe.
-In all the singular and surprising changes which every where present the server, we the more closely we examine them, the more shall admire the simple means by which they are accomplished, and the intelligent design π : perfect wisdom displayed in them.
+In all the singular and surprising changes which every where present themselves, the more closely we examine them, the more we shall admire the simple means by which they are accomplished, and the intelligent design and perfect wisdom displayed in them.

-CHEMICAL AFAIMITY.
+CHEMICAL AFFINITY.